Logo for Big Lake Artists' Studios

 The studio is a collective of 10 working artists in many different media from paint to mosaic tile, so the logo had to represent the variety of the group.
 The original imagery of the sun and lake was solid, but the font choices were boring and not representative of this diverse, creative community.
 I think my original comment to Becky was, “No artist friend of mine will have a logo with Helvetica and Times New Roman fonts!”
 So, of course, now it doesn’t.
 In the same way that the image shapes are a blend of angular and soft, so is the new typography.

 Last year they hosted an open house with fantastic turnout.
 Having a professional look has boosted their credibility within the city and made it easier for them to develop their advertising and collateral pieces, both online and in print.
-They’re looking forward to their next open house in March 2017.
+Now they look forward to their open house each Spring!
 You can find them on Facebook @BigLakeArtists.

 Michelle is a good communicator and really listens to her clients.
 Not only is she talented and great to work with, but she knows what her clients need.
 She provided the logo files for all platforms, as well as explained what to use for each.
 We love our final logo!
 It's such an accurate representation of our group and what we were hoping to communicate!